-Harbour Control is carried out by Forth and Tay Navigation Service which discusses passage and berthing with all vessels prior to their entry into the harbour.
-Pilotage is compulsory and is always taken by tankers.
-The date and time of arrival of large tankers is arranged with shipping agents who advise the Port by email or fax several days in advance.
-This ensures a pilot is available to board the tanker prior to entering the Port.
+Control of vessels is carried out by Forth and Tay Navigation Service which discusses passage and berthing with all vessels prior to their entry into the harbour.
+Pilotage is required as per the Pilotage Directions.
+The date and time of arrival of all vessels calling at the Port of Dundee is arranged with shipping agents who advise the Port by email or fax several days in advance.
+This ensures a pilot is available to board vessels prior to entering the Port.
 The pilot vessel is only on duty when vessels are expected.
 All vessels are required to report their operational condition in accordance with statutory regulations (Schedule 2), 24 hours prior to arrival; this is normally carried out via the ship's agent.

-Under the terms of chapter IX of SOLAS there is a mandatory enforcement of the ISM code (International Management Code for the Safe Operation of Ships and for Pollution Prevention).
+Under the terms of Chapter IX of SOLAS there is a mandatory enforcement of the ISM code (International Management Code for the Safe Operation of Ships and for Pollution Prevention).
 The international requirements require that all vessels (including cargo ships and Mobile Offshore Units all of 500 GRT and over) were compliant by the 1st of July 2002.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/03 HMD October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 December 2020 MOD October 2021
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023